Covid situation affects glory of Kolkata Vishwakarma Puja | Business

 - India

-The number of Vishwakarma idols, the engineer-architect god of the Hindu pantheon, making their way to factories, jute mills and garages across the city have shrunk in number as Covid-struck manufacturing industry beset by lay-offs limps back to normalcy.
+The number of Vishwakarma idols, the engineer-architect god of the Hindu pantheon, making their way to factories, jute mills and garages across the city have shrunk, as Covid-struck manufacturing industry beset by lay-offs limps back to normalcy.

 As society evolves and Kolkata's services sector expands, Ganesha is slowly taking over with more and more idols of the god of intellect and wisdom being ordered for worship from the sculptors' lanes as compared to the engineer-god, a favourite for decades for factory workers in this commercial city.